Survival Swimming is Key to Stopping Childhood Drownings

 3. 95% of children aged four and above who succumbed to drowning lacked basic swimming skills.

-5. Vietnam has over 3,260 kilometers (approximately 2,000 miles) of coastline.
+5. Vietnam has over 41,000 km (approximately 26,000 miles) of inland waterways, 3,260 km (approximately 2,000 miles) of ocean coastline, and countless ponds and lakes.

 Our parent organization, Golden West Humanitarian Foundation. has been a pivotal force in addressing critical safety needs post-conflict, including unexploded ordnance removal and now, drowning prevention.